 To his credit, one of the ghost hunters hasn’t peed himself.
-He’s holding his handheld towards me while looking at his possessed friend in the eye.
+He’s holding his handheld towards me while staring at his possessed friend.

 “Y-you want our help?
 So you can finally rest in peace?
 You better not be joking around, Jokin!”

 “I’m getting mad with all the licking,” I groan.
 “Listen to me, you pair of cocksu–… Do you see the wall behind me?
-That spot with the different looking bricks?
+That spot with the distinct bricks?
 I need you to break through them for whatever reason.
 There must be something behind, I’m guessing.”

 “Y-you want us to break a part of the wall?”